 Rebecca can be reached at email@example.com.

 Danielle’s love of books began as a young girl when she discovered a kindred soul in Cassandra Mortmain from her favorite childhood book, I Capture the Castle.
 Danielle has since become enamored with all of literature’s leading ladies, from the young and untainted Pollyanna to the beguiling and wily anti-hero.
 In 2010, Danielle left her native Texas and set off for New York to begin her career in subsidiary rights at a publishing house.
 Realizing that the agency-side was her true calling, she found her publishing home at Jane Rotrosen Agency in 2012.
-She now works closely with the subsidiary rights director on audio and foreign deals for many of the agency’s clients and is still on the lookout for a captivating story to get lost in.
+As International Rights Director, Danielle manages the day-to-day operations of the global rights department and works with her team to identify new publication opportunities for our clients in audio, electronic, and print in every language throughout the world.
 Since Cassandra Mortmain captured her heart, Danielle has grown to love other compelling, character-driven stories across a wide range of genres, including women’s fiction, romance, suspense, and literary fiction.

 Danielle can be reached at email@example.com.